 But when they reached their village, their reward was waiting.
 Gathered was a group of hungry but happy children — ready to eat.

 Communities like Ishwa Island are located all around the world.
 And residents are willing to do whatever it takes to get food, medical equipment, and other resources.
-They are desperate, but you can meet them where they are by helping ship emergency relief.
+They are desperate, but you can meet them where they are by volunteering to help pack the supplies they need in our warehouse or by giving to help ship that emergency relief.

 The journey begins with you … a compassionate person who wants to help.
-Your gift will help cover the cost to ship a container of aid overseas so it can then be distributed — whether by bicycle, boat, or boda boda — to people who are struggling.
+Your involvement means a container of aid will arrive overseas so it can then be distributed — whether by bicycle, boat, or boda boda — to people who are struggling.

-But your gift doesn’t just help ship physical aid … supplies are often distributed by pastors and other believers, just like on Ishwa Island.
+But you don’t just help ship physical aid … supplies are often distributed by pastors and other believers, just like on Ishwa Island.
 By meeting physical needs, you open the door for these men and women to share the Gospel.

-Right now, our warehouse is full of items ready to ship.
-These boxes are ready to travel by boat, by truck, by bicycle, or by foot to reach people who are sick and starving.
+Right now, our warehouse is full of items ready to package and ship.
+These supplies are ready to travel by boat, by truck, by bicycle, or by foot to reach people who are sick and starving.
 The only thing missing is you.
-Will you go the distance and give $30 to help ship medical supplies, food, and more to people who are dying?
+Will you go the distance and volunteer or give to help ship medical supplies, food, and more to people who are dying?